- Education and Science»

 Map of Patrick Hamilton's life

 Over the course of the sixteenth century Scotland was to undergo a fundamental change in religion, and become a primarily Protestant country.
 For the next few centuries Catholicism was a minority religion in Scotland, and many of the Catholics that remained had to practise their religion in secret.

 The Modern Myth: the University of St Andrews

-Modern day University of St Andrews students avoid stepping on them, for fear that Patrick Hamilton will make them fail their degree.
+As mentioned at the start, many modern-day University of St Andrews students avoid stepping on the initials, just in case the rumour that Patrick Hamilton will make them fail their degree has some truth.

-It is said that if students do accidentally step on the PH then they can counteract the effect of stepping on the PH by partaking in another St Andrews tradition, the May Dip.
-This involves swimming in the North Sea in the early hours of the morning on 1 May.
+According to rumour, if students accidentally step on the initials they can counteract the effect of stepping on the PH by partaking in another St Andrews tradition, the May Dip.
+This means swimming in the North Sea at around sunrise on the morning on 1 May.